Construction engineering: industry sector overview

 Getting a graduate engineering job in construction

-The highlights of a career in the built environment
+The highlights of a career in the construction industry

-Thanks to Martyn Frackelton, CEng MICE, for his help with this article.
-Martyn is an associate at Mott MacDonald.
-He has an MEng in civil and structural engineering from the University of Sheffield and has worked in the built environment sector for 23 years.
+Thanks to Chris Kitching, CEng MIStructE, for his help with this article.
+Chris is a director at Mott MacDonald.
+He has a BEng in civil and structural engineering from the University of Sheffield and has worked in the built environment sector for 23 years.